rjhorniii/ical2org/README.md

 drawer, a modified event will be treated as different.  ical2org does not attempt to match on event contents.
 It only looks at the ORGUIDs.

+This means that by default you can change task status to DONE, etc., and that modified event will be considered a duplicate.
+This way you need not ensure that all Ical sources are updated.
+It is usually safe to re-convert old email attachments and calendars that show historical events.

-The duplicates file can be an orgmode events file that is being mainatined.
-It can also be a manually maintained org drawer:
+The duplicates file can also be an orgmode file that is being manually mainatined.
+In the manually maintained org drawer you list the ORGUIDs that should be considered duplicate:

 ```
 * Dummy event headline